Cong Abbey: History

-The Norman knight William de Burgh attacked Cong in 1203, and again the abbey was rebuilt.

 In the 1307 the abbey was reconstructed and dedicated to St Mary.
 Cong Abbey was suppressed sometime after 1542 and later fell into ruins.

 The last (nominal) abbot was Father Patrick Prendergast, parish priest of Cong from 1795 until his death in 1829.
 He was the preserver of the Cross of Cong.
 After his death, the cross was bought by James MacCullagh for the Royal Irish Academy.

 The first restoration of the abbey was started by Benjamin Guinness in 1855, soon after he had bought nearby Ashford Castle in 1852.

 Architecture

 The remains of Cong Abbey have been praised as featuring some of the finest examples of early gothic architecture and masonry in Ireland.
 The present church, and possibly the fragmentary cloister where the monks worked and prayed, belong to the rebuilding of the early 13th century.
 The north doorway of the church, and the elaborate doorways that open onto the cloister from the east range of the monastery, may pre-date the attack by William de Burgo.
 The doorway with two fine windows on either side belongs to the chapter house, where the monastery's daily business was conducted as well as a chapter of the rule being read each day.
 This was also where the community gathered to confess their sins publicly.
 The sculpture in the abbey, which is some of the finest in Ireland, suggests links to French styles of the period.

 The grounds of the abbey also contain a monks' fishing house, probably built in the 15th or 16th century, on an island in the River Cong leading towards nearby Lough Corrib.
 The house is built on a platform of stones over a small arch which allows the river to flow underneath the floor.
 There is a trapdoor in the floor in which the fish may have been kept fresh.
 According to local tradition, a line was connected from the fishing house to the monastery kitchen to alert the cook to fresh fish.